neredera/apcupsd_exporter/README.md

 ## Sample Docker Usage

-apcupsd has to be installed and accessible from the docker container.
+apcupsd has to be accessible from the docker container.
+It can be running on docker as well, e.g. [gersilex/apcupsd-docker](https://github.com/gersilex/apcupsd-docker)

 Example `docker-compose.yml`:
 ```